dmparrishphd/Python4th/README.md

 Ariadne IIa is barely tested.
 The basic operations like `DUP`, `DROP`, and `OVER` seem to work, as do the two compilers (`:;` and the tripple `:`, \`, `;`).

 A lot of essential features are yet to be incorporated (one development goal was to get the compiler working as soon as possible).

-## Next Release

-Ariadne II (without the "a") should have a more complete set of features, and should be more thoroughly tested.

 ## Acknowledgements